brutesque/docker-swarm-over-vpn-mesh/README.md

 ### Execute deployment

-Setup a CNAME record in you domain dns pointed at your duckdns subdomain.
+Setup a CNAME record in you domain dns pointed to your duckdns subdomain.
 The domain name will be used for all swarm services.
 Using duckdns links the domain dynamically to the swarm's ip address.
 ```
 name: *
 type: CNAME